rmccue/Laika/readme.md

 Laika is a test plugin to show you how to use Sputnik's API.

-Laika is dedicated to the first dog in space, who gave her life to for the advancement of the human race.
+Laika is dedicated to the first dog in space, who gave her life for the advancement of the human race.

 == Installation ==